The AGI calculation depends on the tax return form you use; some forms allow you to take more adjustments to income, than others.

 The deductions you take to calculate AGI are referred to as “adjustments to income.”
 These are specific expenses that the IRS allows you to use to effectively reduce your total income to arrive at your AGI.
 You’ll sometimes hear these referred to as “above the line” deductions.

-Tax laws change every year, but adjustments to income typically include expenses you incur as an educator to purchase supplies and materials for the classroom, moving expenses that relate to starting a new job, student loan interest and tuition payments, alimony payments you’re required to make, contributions to your IRA accounts and a number of others.
+Tax laws change every year, but adjustments to income typically include expenses you incur as an educator to purchase supplies and materials for the classroom, student loan interest and tuition payments, taxable deductible alimony payments you’re required to make, contributions to your IRA accounts and a number of others.
 Deducting your eligible adjustments from your total income results in your AGI.

 Significance of AGI